westerlymerlin/Oxide-XY-Controller/docs/app.md

 # app

-This is the main flask application - called by Gunicorn
+This is the main flask applicaton, on the Raspberry Pi it runs on Gunicorn.

 <a id="app.subprocess"></a>